bd21/excel-to-pdf/README.md

 Sample usage:

-Make Excel file, save as tab delineated file (.txt) Run this program
+Make Excel file, save as tab delineated file (.txt) in the similar format as the example

+Run this program

-Word certificates are automatically generated via the Apache POI
+Word certificates are automatically generated with Apache POI

+PDF certificates are generated automatically